ieee-p21451-1-5/ieee-p21451-1-5.github.io/interop/2020/tutorial.md

 We expose the following sensors and actuators to remote testers:

-- one temperature sensor
+- A temperature sensor
-- one photosensitive sensor
+- A photosensitive sensor
-- one humidifier
+- A humidifier
-- one lamp
+- A lamp
-- and one LCD screen
+- An LCD screen

 Here is a picture of the system: